National Fittings pays fine for FY26 voting delay

 *this image is generated using AI for illustrative purposes only.

-The secretarial compliance report for National Fittings Limited for the financial year ended March 31, 2026, details the company's adherence to statutory provisions.
+The secretarial audit report for National Fittings Limited for the financial year ended March 31, 2026, confirms the company's adherence to most statutory provisions while noting specific deviations that resulted in regulatory penalties.
 Conducted by Practising Company Secretary M.R.L.
-Narasimha, the review examined compliance with various SEBI regulations, including the Listing Obligations and Disclosure Requirements Regulations, 2015.
-While the company largely complied with the mandated provisions, the report notes specific deviations that attracted regulatory action.
+Narasimha, the audit examined compliance with the Companies Act, 2013, and SEBI regulations, including the Listing Obligations and Disclosure Requirements (LODR) Regulations, 2015.
+The report highlights that the company has addressed the identified issues by paying the requisite fines.

 Regulatory Deviations and Penalties